Umar-2026/ContentManangementSystem/README.md

 ![WordPress CMS Context Diagram](Context%20Diagram.png)

-The context view shows the boundary of the WordPress system.
-It explains which users interact with WordPress and which technical systems support it.
+The context view defines the scope and boundary of the WordPress Content Management System (CMS).
+It illustrates how different external users and supporting technical systems interact with the platform.

+The primary users of the system include administrators, content authors, editors, and website visitors.
+Administrators manage the overall configuration, user permissions, themes, and plugins.
+Authors and editors create, modify, review, and publish website content, while visitors access and consume the published information through a web browser.

+The WordPress CMS also interacts with several external technical systems, such as the web hosting server, database server, email services, third-party plugins, themes, and external APIs.
+These supporting components enable content storage, authentication, communication, customization, and additional functionality.

+This context view provides a high-level understanding of the system environment by showing the relationships between WordPress and its external entities without exposing internal implementation details.

 ---